Malivil/gmod-mapvote/README.md

 * "AdditionalMaps" are the additional maps or map prefixes it should include for a specific gamemode.
 * "MapLimit" is the number of maps shown on the vote screen.
 * "TimeLimit" is how long the vote is shown for.
-* "AllowCurrentMap" true/false to allow a the current map in the map vote list.
+* "AllowCurrentMap" true/false to allow the current map in the map vote list.
+* "AllowRandom" true/false to show a "Random Map" entry in the map vote list
 * "MapPrefixes" are the prefixes of the maps that should be used in the vote. **Leave it empty if you want to use the map prefixes found in the 'gamemode'.txt file.**
 * "MapConfigs" are extra configs per map (see examples down there)
 * "MapsBeforeRevote" is the number of maps that must be played before a map is in the vote menu again (if EnableCooldown is true)